We’re in a Government Shutdown

 We know a government shutdown brings uncertainty for federal workers, members of the military, and many American families.
 Constituents are asking which agencies and programs will remain open, which will be limited, and which may be paused.
 We’ve provided information available right now, and will continue to update you as new details are available.

-I’m in Washington, D.C. working to secure a bipartisan deal that supports Southwest Ohio.
-We need a government funding deal that allows our federal government to run responsibly, protects your healthcare, and lowers costs.
+I’m working to secure a bipartisan deal that supports Southwest Ohio.
+One that allows our federal government to run responsibly, protects your healthcare, and lowers costs.
 A shutdown hurts hardworking families.

 Team Landsman is here for you, and our offices will stay open to continue serving constituents.
 The easiest way to reach us is HERE.